High Holidays

 High Holiday Discussion Ideas for Families with Children

-Check out our audio files of sermons, midrashim, Kol Nidrei chanted, and Torah portions from our High Holiday services from previous years.
+Check out our audio and video files of sermons, midrashim, Kol Nidre chanted, and Torah portions from our High Holiday services from previous years.